xvzemin/tace/docs/source/guide/acceleration.rst

    When OpenEquivariance is enabled for AOTI export, OEQ 0.6.4 or newer is required.

-Compilation currently supports energy and its atomic-force, stress, virial, and noncollinear-magnetic-force derivatives, together with the direct prediction variants.
-A graph AOTI package for a magnetic model takes ``initial_noncollinear_magmoms`` as an additional per-atom input.
+Compilation currently supports energy force, stress, virial, charge and noncollinear-magnetic-force.
 Models using unsupported output properties or LES cannot be exported through the current AOTI path.